 - Before flipping the air handler, remove blower access panel and coil access panel.
 The coil access panel and tubing panel may remain screwed together during this procedure.
 Remove and retain the seven (7) screws securing the coil access panel to the cabinet and the six (6) screws securing the blower access panel to the cabinet. - 2.
-Before removing the coil remove the wire ties holding the sensor wire harness to the center support.
-Remove the insulation covering the wire connectors and disconnect the wires.
-Do not cut or damage the insulation covering the junction connectors since it will be required to secure the wires once the change is complete.
-See Figures 2-1 and 2-2 for wire tie location.
+Before removing the coil, disconnect sensor wires from wire harnesses connected to PCB.